Evaluation projects in delivery are listed below. Published evaluation reports can be found on the Evaluation Publications page.

 Citizens Advice England & Wales Project

-Evaluation of Scottish Gambling Education Hub - IFF
+Evaluation of the Scottish Gambling Education Hub - IFF

 The Scottish Gambling Education Hub is a national gambling education and prevention programme which works in a variety of settings across Scotland.
 The programme is delivered by Fast Forward, and offers free training, support and resources for professionals working with young people and families, as well as for young people themselves.
 The Hub encompasses seven different activities including CPD training, policy guidance, a professional network, education toolkit and advice booklets, online gambling harm messages for Further and Higher Education institutions and the delivery of theatrical performances to secondary school pupils.